-Evette Robinson:I want to thank our guest speaker for today's presentation, Laura McDermott, for providing a great review of the ISRs for the IPFQR Program claims-based measures.
-In the next several slides.
-I will review helpful resources pertaining to this topic, as well as the IPFQR Program in general.
+Thank you.
+I would like to thank our guest speaker, Laura McDermott, for providing a great review of the ISRs for the IPFQR Program's claims-based measures.
+In the next series slides I will review helpful resources pertaining to this topic as well as the IPFQR Program in general.

-The specifications for the FAPH, Medication Continuation, and IPF Readmission measures are on QualityNet, as is the quick reference guide, which includes information on the confidential review period and contact information.
+The specifications for the FAPH, MedCont, and IPF Readmission measures are on QualityNet, as is the Quick Reference Guide, which includes information on the confidential review period and contact information.
 These resources are also available for download from the Quality Reporting Center IPFQR Program Resources and Tools web page.
-You can find those links on this slide.